-Result of tenants' rent revision
+Result of tenants' rent revision (pass-through type)

 (Note 1) Figures indicate the results of rent revisions of properties at which pass-through master lease agreements are applied.

-(Note 2) Figures are calculated based on asset acquisition and monthly rents which reflect move outs of end tenants confirmed as of July 31, 2020.
+(Note 2) Figures are calculated based on asset acquisition and monthly rents which reflect move outs of end tenants confirmed as of July 31, 2021.